Get 20% OFF your perfect routine. Take our health quiz.

 What causes cramps?

-Cramps happen when muscles contract suddenly and involuntarily.
-Triggers include certain medications (e.g., diuretics, some PPIs), metabolic disorders, hypertension, cardiac arrhythmia, dehydration, alcohol, pregnancy, stress, intense exercise, and magnesium deficiency.
+Cramps occur when muscles contract suddenly and involuntarily.
+Triggers include certain medications (diuretics, some PPIs), dehydration, alcohol, pregnancy, intense exercise, stress and magnesium deficiency.
+Common signs of low magnesium include tight or aching muscles, twitches and frequent cramps — especially in the calves and feet.

 Is magnesium good for cramps?